openstack/swift/doc/source/development_auth.rst

       it matches the "tester" user within the "test" account for the storage account "AUTH_storage_xyz".
-    * The external DevAuth server responds with "X-Auth-Groups:
+    * The external DevAuth server responds with "X-Auth-Groups: test:tester,test,AUTH_storage_xyz"
-      AUTH_test:tester,AUTH_test,AUTH_storage_xyz"
-    * Now this user will have full access (via authorization procedures later) to the AUTH_storage_xyz Swift storage account and access to anything with ACLs specifying at least one of those three groups returned.
+    * Now this user will have full access (via authorization procedures later) to the AUTH_storage_xyz Swift storage account and access to other storage accounts with the same `AUTH_` reseller prefix and has an ACL specifying at least one of those three groups returned.

 Authorization is performed through callbacks by the Swift Proxy server to the WSGI environment's swift.authorize value, if one is set.
 The swift.authorize